RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> I have
     <B> Are you migrating from another tool?
 <U> I want to move from [LUIS](current_api) to Rasa
     <B> We have a guide for migrating from LUIS [here](https://www.rasa.com/docs/rasa/migrate-from/microsoft-luis-to-rasa/).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## new to rasa + not new to chatbots + migrating from something else
 <U> get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?